 Today’s processed foods are so energy-packed that it has become really easy to take in more energy than we end up using, which means we end up with a surplus.

 What happens then?
-First understand where the energy you take in actually goes.
+To get your head around the answer, you first need to understand where the energy you take in via food actually goes.

 What happens to the energy you take in?